 NDVI is a measure of vegetation greenness and used as an index of plant production and vigorousness.
-The progression in vegetation greenness is monitored in the plant phenology plots and in the CO_2 flux plots by measuring NDVI with a scanner.
+The progression in vegetation greenness is monitored in the plant phenology plots including four plots with Empetrum nigrum EMP and in the CO2 flux plots by measuring NDVI with a scanner.
 The scanner measures the spectral reflectance of the plant canopy.
 Up to and including 2016 NDVI was also monitored along the NERO line.